ekibun/flutter_qjs/README.md

 import("hello").then(({default: greet}) => greet("world"));
 ```

-4. Use `evaluate` to run js script, and try-catch is needed to capture js exception.
+4. Use `evaluate` to run js script:

 ```dart
 try {